sagelabs/standards/sql/core/write-queries-to-read-data-from-single-tables.md

 0. Use the `SELECT` command to get data from a table
 1. Use the `WHERE` clause to filter rows of data from a table
 2. Filter the columns returned by a `SELECT` command
+3. Use the `ORDER BY` command to sort a resultset by the value of a column, or multiple columns

 ---